Predicting the X-ray flux of evolved pulsar wind nebulae based on VHE gamma-ray observations

 By iteratively evaluating Eq.~\ref{eq:amount}, it is possible to determine the energy distribution of the leptons inside the PWN at an arbitrary time.
-Based on this distribution, the corresponding photon population can be calculated, with synchrotron radiation and IC scattering as the most relevant emission processes in the considered energy range\footnote{We neglect a synchrotron self-Compton (SSC) scattering component in the \mbox{VHE $\gamma$-ray} spectrum, since this work is focused on evolved pulsars, whereas SSC is relevant mostly for the highly magnetized PWNe of very young and energetic pulsars, e.g. the Crab Nebula \citep{Meyer2010}.}.
+Based on this distribution, the corresponding photon population can be calculated, with synchrotron radiation and IC scattering as the most relevant emission processes in the considered energy range.
 A detailed account of these mechanisms can be found in \citet{Blumenthal1970}.
+We neglect a synchrotron self-Compton (SSC) scattering component in the VHE $\gamma$-ray spectrum, since this work is focused on evolved pulsars, whereas SSC is relevant mostly for the highly magnetized PWNe of very young and energetic pulsars, e.g. the Crab Nebula \citep{Meyer2010}.
 The target photon fields considered for IC scattering -- CMB, starlight and infrared photons -- are adopted from the {\sc galprop} code \citep{Porter2005}.
 As a first step, we can use the model to study the development of the spectral energy distribution (SED) with progressing age for a generic PWN system.
 The SED shown in Fig.~\ref{fig:sed_evo} is based on the characteristics of the pulsar \psrj 1826$-$1334 and its nebula (see Table \ref{tab:sources}), representing an example of an evolved PWN.
 The free parameters are exemplarily set to $P_0 = 30$\,ms and $B_0= 50\,\mu$G.

 Since the magnetic field strength decays strongly with time, the X-ray emission is suppressed for high PWN ages.
-At the same time energy-dependent cooling effects become visible in the $\gamma$-ray band, reducing the emissions in the \vheg\ range and shifting the peak to lower energies.
+At the same time, energy-dependent cooling effects become visible in the $\gamma$-ray band, reducing the emissions in the \vheg\ range and shifting the peak to lower energies.